Lukas-Bohez/project-one/frontend/articles/posts/public-domain-goldmine.md

 - **2029**: Works from 1937-1938 (Snow White and the Seven Dwarfs)
 - **2030**: Works from 1939-1940 (Gone with the Wind, Pinocchio)

-The public domain represents humanity's collective creative heritage—a treasure trove of knowledge, art, and culture that's free for everyone to use and enjoy.
+The public domain represents humanity's collective creative heritagea treasure trove of knowledge, art, and culture that's free for everyone to use and enjoy.

 ## Your Public Domain Adventure Begins Now

-The public domain isn't just a collection of old books and forgotten songs—it's a goldmine of creative potential waiting to be discovered.
+The public domain isn't just a collection of old books and forgotten songsit's a goldmine of creative potential waiting to be discovered.
 Whether you're an artist, writer, musician, filmmaker, or entrepreneur, the public domain offers unlimited possibilities for creation and innovation.

 Start exploring today.
 Download a classic novel from Project Gutenberg.
 Listen to Beethoven's symphonies on MusOpen.
 Study the techniques of the old masters.
 Remix a Chaplin film.
 The only limit is your imagination.